 Turning left through the noisy market just before the bridge and roadblock at Liwonde, we followed the old dirt road that runs along the west bank.
 Years ago we’d take it to the old Hippo Hotel to drink warm cokes and watch the scores of hippos that lolled in front of the bar.
 Now with revamped hotels along the river, the road has regular travel and pedestrians and bicyclists who access the villages north along the river.

 Malawi’s Liwonde Game Park is one of the largest in a country not known for its wildlife.
-It has been revitalised in recent years by entrepreneurial game- and hotel-managers, and now is home to rhino (in a sanctuary still), lion, monkeys, buck of various kind, as well as the many indigenous residents of the river: crocs, hippo, elephant, and birds.
+It has been revitalized in recent years by entrepreneurial game- and hotel managers, and now is home to rhino (in a sanctuary still), lion, monkeys, bucks of various kinds, as well as the many indigenous residents of the river: crocs, hippo, elephant, and birds.
 It is the birds for which the river at Liwonde is famous, and we were not disappointed.

 The “Mangunda” has recently been fitted to carry tourists.
 It has three bedrooms, two toilets and (hot) showers, an inside sitting-dining area, a kitchen and crews’ quarters, and an upper deck with table and chairs below a large awning.
 The licensed Captain – named Silence – is a Zimbabwean who trained on Lake Kariba and in the Okavango Delta.
 He not only knows how to pilot a boat, but he is a good cook and knows his animals, including birds.
 He and my traveling companion had binoculars and the bird-book at hand throughout the trip, identifying a wide variety – storks, egrets, heron, fish eagles, kingfishers, etc.